 Does this change pay off?
 Yes, the bike rides a lot better.
 No more jarring as you go over a bump, Vado hops and skips along with poise and balance.
 She corners confidently and feels more sophisticated than the more macho older bro.
 She is super-versatile, confidently riding up the steepest hills, going off-piste and fanging it down hill.
 I have done a good number of kms on this bike over a variety of terrain including off-road, and I love its handling.
 Well balanced and assured.
 It’s reasonably light weight too.
 Just saying, this lady now tops the leaderboard on my mega steep Liverpool St climb.
 She managed all the hills with ease including Shaw Rd in the Waitakeres (it’s the first time I have actually enjoyed riding up it).

 What we have here is a nice spec supporting a Brose 250W motor and a 468Wh (13Ah) battery that will be good for around 60km at full speed when new.
 Having said that on my hilly test run I only achieved 40km, but the battery was brand new and one tends to get better range after a few cycles as verified on subsequent journeys.
 Full speed is limited to 32km/h, which is fast enough for most folks around town or on rail trails.
 I did find the limiter a bit annoying in the sense that the bike tended to ‘hunt’ at around that 31-32km/h range as the power cut out and in again.
 This is really noticeable on the flat where you naturally get to that speed because of the motor.
-I am told that there will be a mod available that will up the speed limit to 45kmh.
+I am told that there will be a mod available that will up the speed limit to 45kmh [dealer told me this is done by Specialized before shipping the bike to you].
 Sweet!
 I found it easy enough to pedal along at around 34km/h with no assist and on my more undulating 2nd test ride I had no issues with the speed limiter.
 It’s also less dramatic in Eco or Sport mode than Turbo.
 In fact, Sport is my preferred setting in general.
+I do really like the Brose drive system – it is quieter than Bosch, has plenty of torque and has a zero-drag freewheel.
+When I did run out of juice I rode it like a normal bicycle, and I didn’t feel at all hard done by.
+I even gapped some roadies at the traffic lights (disclaimer: they had no idea it was a race, the unsuspecting fools…)

 I wasn’t able to test the Bluetooth Mission Control app as it isn’t ready yet (due Nov 2017), but I assume it will be similar in function to the one for the Turbo S and Levo.
 That allowed for some tweaking of power levels and acceleration profiles.
 It’ll also be able to remind you to take your bike in for a service and if you opt in, to send anonymised diagnostic info to Specialized.
 In the other models, you are able to set a route and tell the app to adjust power levels to ensure the battery would last.
 The Bloks computer/display is nice and big and visible, but I miss the range estimate feature that the Bosch bikes have.
-The 5.0 and 6.0 models will have a more sophisticated headunit that seems to offer more Garmin Edge-like features.
+The 5.0 and 6.0 models will have a more sophisticated headunit that seems to offer more Garmin Edge-like features including navigation (via a smart phone) and Ant+ integration.

 I found the parts selections to be great.
 The ride position was comfortable (and familiar as I ride the previous Turbo daily), and all very well sorted.
 The Shimano brakes work great this time around with good modulation and power.
 The pedals are interesting, flat with sandpaper for grip like a skateboard deck.
 They seemed to work even in the wet, and this way your shins aren’t under threat from sharp pegs or teeth and you can wear shoes with thin soles.
 The light is now a goggly-eyed alien that projects a thin slit of light to avoid blinding oncomers.
 I wish more riders had these.